 Thumper is the smallest shaker and is built on an International model 4300 truck.
 Thumper has a moderate force output, which makes it ideal for testing in urban areas.
 A photograph of Thumper is presented in Fig. 1e, and its theoretical vertical and horizontal frequency-force outputs are shown in Fig. 2.
 The maximum force output of Thumper is about 27 kN.
 The direction of shaking with this machine can be changed from vertical to horizontal in about two hours at the test site.
 T-Rex, Liquidator, and Thumper are also equipped with hydraulic take-off connections that permit each truck to power other hydraulic equipment in the field.
 For example, T-Rex or Liquidator could be used to power linear hydraulic actuators for in-situ, push-apart, structural testing of piles and drilled piers.
 Furthermore, the hydraulic shakers mounted on T-Rex, Liquidator, and Thumper can also be removed and attached on a structure.
 The shakers can then be powered at some stand-off distance by the hydraulic take-off and electronics from the associated mobile platform/truck.

 Figure 2.
-Theoretical force outputs of the five mobile shakers in: (a) the vertical mode and (b) the horizontal mode.
+Theoretical force outputs of the five mobile shakers available at NHERI@UTexas: (a) vertical force output and (b) horizontal force output.

 Figure 3.
 Photographs of the field supply truck, mobile instrumentation trailer and some associated instrumentation available at NHERI@UTexas.